Evidence-Decision-Feedback: Theory-Driven Adaptive Scaffolding for LLM Agents: Abstract

 \section{Abstract}

-Multi-agent LLM architectures offer opportunities for pedagogical agents to help students construct domain knowledge and develop critical-thinking skills, yet many operate on a ``one-size-fits-all'' basis, limiting their ability to provide personalized support.
-To address this, we introduce \emph{Evidence-Decision-Feedback} (EDF), a theoretical framework for adaptive scaffolding using LLMs.
-EDF integrates elements of intelligent tutoring systems and agentic behavior by organizing interactions around evidentiary inference, pedagogical decision-making, and adaptive feedback.
-We instantiate EDF through \emph{Copa}, an agentic \textbf{co}llaborative \textbf{p}eer \textbf{a}gent for STEM+C problem-solving.
-In an authentic high school classroom study, we show that EDF-aligned interactions align feedback with students' demonstrated understanding and task mastery; promote gradual scaffold fading; and support interpretable, evidence-grounded explanations without fostering overreliance.
+LLMs offer tremendous opportunities for pedagogical agents to help students construct knowledge and develop problem-solving skills, yet many of these agents operate on a ``one-size-fits-all'' basis, limiting their ability to personalize support.
+To address this, we introduce \emph{Evidence-Decision-Feedback} (EDF), a theoretical framework for adaptive scaffolding with LLM agents.
+EDF integrates elements of intelligent tutoring systems (ITS) and agentic behavior by organizing interactions around evidentiary inference, pedagogical decision-making, and adaptive feedback.
+We instantiate EDF through \emph{Copa}, a \textbf{Co}llaborative \textbf{P}eer \textbf{A}gent for STEM+C problem-solving.
+In an authentic high school classroom study, we show that EDF-guided interactions align feedback with students' demonstrated understanding and task mastery; promote scaffold fading; and support interpretable, evidence-grounded explanations without fostering overreliance.

 \keywords{Adaptive Scaffolding \and Pedagogical Agents \and LLMs \and Agentic AI \and Multi-Agent Architectures}